Fantastic Four: Rise of the Silver Surfer (video game)

-Fantastic Four: Rise of the Silver Surfer is a 2007 video game based on the film of the same name and stars the Marvel Comics characters Fantastic Four and the Silver Surfer published by 2K Games.
+Fantastic Four: Rise of the Silver Surfer is a 2007 video game based on the film of the same name and stars the Marvel Comics characters Fantastic Four and the Silver Surfer published by 2K.
 It is a sequel to the 2005 video game Fantastic Four, itself based on the film of the same name.

 Gameplay

 The game allows the player to take on the role of any member of the Fantastic Four team and to switch characters at any time.
 Each of the characters has a special ability: